Rakeshmonkee/DMA/readme.md

 You are probably wondering why I made this repo, and quite frankly, it's because CFW sellers scamming and overpricing their FW that at most probably change a few IDs and say its 1:1

-Charging $200+ for a CFW is insane
+Charging $200+ for a CFW is insane when you can do the same thing yourself with 1hr minimum of work

 Thanks Ekknod for this wonderful masterpiece: